-You’re walking home and suddenly you witness the person across the street trip over a raised footpath and collapse hard to the floor.
+You’re walking home and suddenly you witness the person across the street trip over a raised footpath and fall hard.

 For most people, this would be their reaction because their default setting in an emergency situation is to immediately help the person in need.
 Many would like to assume that this is because most people are genuinely compassionate and possess an inbuilt tendency to show empathy, particularly in an emergency situation.

-But with public uncertainty around personal liability and the potential to be sued for doing the wrong thing when genuinely attempting to help someone in need, particularly in the absence of professional care – there are many people out there who understandably would think twice about being a Good Samaritan.
+But with public uncertainty around personal liability and the potential to be sued for doing the wrong thing when genuinely attempting to help someone in need, particularly in the absence of professional care, there are many people who understandably would think twice about being a Good Samaritan.

 Well, to clear up any confusion or hesitation there are specific laws in place that protect the Good Samaritans who assist people who are injured, ill or in some form of danger.

 By the definition of the law, what is a Good Samaritan?

 Most people associate the term Good Samaritan with someone who goes out of their way to help a stranger in need out of the goodness of their heart.
 And when it comes to the law, the term is essentially viewed in the same light.

 According to the Civil Liability Act (NSW), a Good Samaritan is a person who decides to act in good faith by assisting a person who is injured or at risk of being injured and not expecting payment or a reward for their efforts.

 The Act makes no mention of the Good Samaritan needing any specific medical or emergency qualification.
 In fact, you’re not considered, or specifically, protected by the Act if you’re a health care or emergency worker or police officer.

 How are Good Samaritans protected by the law?